LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 - identify areas to optimize mapping
 - Define own mapping

+define your own mappings to optimize the performance of your cluster Defining your own mappings will make indexing and searching more efficient.

 ## Resources

 [Table of Contents: Beginner's Crash Course to Elastic Stack](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series):